TXS 0506+056-like blazar sources and their role as possible neutrino emitters: Analysis results

 \section{Analysis results}

 In the following we report the results from our \emph{Swift} and \emph{Fermi} analyses.
-For each source we firstly recovered the multiwavelength emission over time in order to identify low and flaring states of activity.
+For each source we firstly recovered the multiwavelength emission over time in order to identify low and high or flaring states of activity. {As a criterion to define a gamma-ray emission state as low or high, we used the condition that the flux in the bi-monthly time bins of the \emph{Fermi}-LAT light curve differed by at least two sigma from the flux estimated over the 12-year period, as shown by the values reported in Table \ref{tab:fermi_results}}.
 Then, once identified, we chose a period for both low and high states for which we have contemporaneous multiwavelength data.
 Quasi-simultaneous observations in AGN modeling are crucial for accurately capturing the variability of the active galactic nucleus across different wavelengths, ensuring that changes in emission are correctly correlated, and therefore related to same emission mechanism, and not misinterpreted due to time lags between observations.
 Among our sources, B3~1307+433 and GB6~J0114+1325 do not show significant variability in their lightcurves, so for these sources we just created a SED in their average state.
 The source PKS~0048-09 is the only one for which we could define both a low and a high state period, given that it is the only source in our sample showing significant variability.
 For all sources, the spectral results from \textit{Fermi}-LAT and \textit{Swift/XRT} analyses have been collected in Tables \ref{tab:fermi_results} and \ref{tab:xrt-results} respectively, while the magnitudes obtained from \emph{UVOT} analysis are presented in Table~\ref{tab:uvot_mag}.
 The multi-wavelength SEDs containing the contemporaneous data in the selected periods are shown in Fig. \ref{fig:sed_all} for each source.